Downlink/test/Readme.md

   "start": "nodemon device.js"
 },
 ```
 From the example above, the filename of the application is *device.js*.
 Replace it with the actual filename of your application when adding the scripts property.
-Then re-start your node process using *npm start* as shown below.
+Then restart your node process using *npm start* command as shown below.
 ```js
 $ npm start
 ```